FragileTech/ml-ops-quickstart/README.md

 This yaml file contains all the information used by mloq to set up a new project.
-All values are strings except **python_versions** and **requirements**, that are lists of strings. **null** values are interpreted as missing values.
+All values are strings except **python_versions** and **requirements**, which are lists of strings. **null** values are interpreted as missing values.
 ```yaml
 # This yaml file contains all the information used by mloq to set up a new project.
 # All values in template are strings and booleans,